- Tourist visas

 - Retirement visa

-For touristic or recreational purposes, including holidays, sightseeing, visits to friends and family or other short-term reasons (less than three months), not related to work or work, you can request an electronic travel agent (visitor) or tourist visa, or a sponsored family visa.
+For touristic or recreational purposes, including holidays, sightseeing, visits to friends and family or other short-term reasons (less than three months), not related to work or work, you can request an electronic visa service or Australian tourist visa, or a sponsored family visa.

 If you wish to participate in the Australian International Student Program, you must complete a full-time registered course.

 For this, you need a student visa.
 For business visits of less than three months, you will need a business visa (short stay) to acquire Australian visa for Austrian citizens for conferences or business meetings.

 If you are organizing a business event or a conference, you may need another visa.
 For longer-term employment in Australia, you need to be sponsored by a company that wants to employ you for up to four years.